Monday, 20 March 2023

 Bhuvanamanicka Perumal Temple / ஸ்ரீ புவன மாணிக்க பெருமாள் கோயில் / Bhuvana Mangala Perumal Temple, உக்கல் /Ukkal, Thiruvannamalai District, Tamil Nadu.

 The visit to this Sri Bhuvana Manicka Perumal Temple at Ukkal was a part of the REACH Foundation’s Epigraphic field visit on 26th February 2023.
-The Village Ukkal is on the banks of river Cheyyar a tributary river to Palar.
-This place Ukkal is about 12 km from Magaral, a Thevara Paadal Petra Shiva sthalam.
+The village Ukkal is on the banks of the river Cheyyar, a tributary river to the Palar.
+This place, Ukkal, is about 12 km from Magaral, a Thevara Paadal Petra Shiva sthalam.

 Some of the salient features of this temple are….

 The temple faces east with a mandapam in front.
 A balipeedam is in front of the temple.
-A damaged in two parts Vishnu sculpture made of green stone is lying on the back side of Balipeedam.
-In sanctum sanctorum moolavar is with Sridevi and Bhudevi.
+A damaged two-part Vishnu sculpture made of green stone is lying on the back side of the balipeedam.
+In the sanctum sanctorum, moolavar is with Sridevi and Bhudevi.
 Alwars are in the ardha mandapam.

 ARCHITECTURE